robotology-legacy/codyco-modules/src/simulink/README.md

 ###### To Do List
 - [ ] Documentation.
 - [ ] Compile the Soft Real Time mex as another module of the library.
 Possibly make our own.
-- [ ] Check minimum jerk generator
+- [ ] Check minimum jerk generator.
-- [ ] Include postural constraint in FourthCOMController
+- [ ] Include postural constraint in FourthCOMController.
-- [ ] ZMP block
+- [ ] ZMP block.
-- [ ] Reproduce COM Controller as a Force Controlled version
+- [ ] Reproduce COM Controller as a Force Controlled version.
-- [ ] How to properly get dynamic libraries linked at runtime on MAC
+- [ ] How to properly get dynamic libraries linked at runtime on MAC.
-- [ ] Divide blocks into subgroups (actuators, estimators, etc)
+- [ ] Divide blocks into subgroups (actuators, estimators, etc) and put them all together as a real Simulink Library :D